Afghan refugee who helped U.S. military overseas stuck in Texas detention center

 She managed to get on an evacuation flight out of Kabul, dodging explosions and gunfire.
 She was taken to a military base for refugees in Wisconsin and shortly after, Arizona State University offered her and 61 other refugee women scholarships to come and start a new life in Arizona.

-Although she escaped and is now safe, the only thing on her mind is her brother.
+Although she escaped, the only thing on her mind for months was her brother.

 "It's getting worse day by day and even distracts me with my studies and my jobs and everything even though I am happy for myself.
 I am here free, and I am continuing my education, but I cannot focus properly.
 I cannot enjoy my life.
-I just want my brother to be here with me, with us to be together, and he should start his life peacefully," Daryaa said.
+I just want my brother to be here with me, with us to be together, and he should start his life peacefully," Daryaa said, prior to her brother's release.

 ‘I just saved my life to come here’

-Majeed spoke with FOX 10 from inside the Eden Detention Center in Texas.
+We previously spoke with Majeed from inside the Eden Detention Center in Texas.

-He says he has limited access to the shared phone but can usually call his sister and family friend, Nathaly Correa, in Tempe once a day.
+At the time, Majeed said he was the only Afghan in the detention center.
+He said he had limited access to a shared phone, but can usually call his sister and family friend, Nathaly Correa, in Tempe once a day.

 "Sometimes when he doesn’t call I get very afraid for his safety.
 He had mentioned receiving direct threats inside the detention center by some local gang members.
 He became the target.
 They don’t trust him.
 He is military," Correa said.